 Julie Soriero joined MIT as an Associate Professor and the Department Head and Director of Athletics, Physical Education and Recreation (DAPER) in July of 2007.
-She directs a department that supports one of the most comprehensive athletic programs in the country, one that features 33 intercollegiate programs, including a Division I rowing program that has its women competing in the Patriot League.
+She directs a department that supports one of the most comprehensive athletic programs in the country, featuring 33 intercollegiate teams, including a Division I rowing program that has its women competing in the Patriot League.
 A noted speaker, Soriero has presented at the NACDA and NCAA conventions as well as the National Association of Collegiate Women Athletic Administrators (NACWAA), the Women’s Coaches Academy and the NCAA sponsored Women’s Leadership Symposiums.

-Since arriving at MIT, Soriero has been directly involved in the fund-raising and construction of a number of capital facilities projects and reorganized the Senior Management Team of her department.
-Under her leadership MIT has become one of the top NCAA Division III programs in the nation, moving up to 10th in the final Learfield Director’s Cup standings in 2013 after finishing 11th the previous two years.
-During the 2011-12 academic year MIT achieved its highest ranking ever in the Cup standings, reaching fourth after the winter seasons, highlighted by the men’s basketball team reaching the Final Four and top-10 national finishes by men’s and women’s swimming and diving, field hockey and women’s cross country.
+Since arriving at MIT, Soriero has been directly involved in the fund-raising and construction of a number of capital facilities projects and reorganized the Senior Management Team.
+Under her leadership MIT has become one of the top NCAA Division III programs in the country, rising to No. 1 in the nation in the Learfield Director’s Cup standings after the fall seasons of 2014 and finishing 2014-15 in the No. 3 position in the Cup standings, the highest finish in program history.
+In final season Director’s Cup standings MIT has finished in the top-10 in each of the last five years.

-During Soriero's career she has served on multiple national and local boards and committees, including currently serving on the NCAA Division III Management Council.
+During Soriero's career she has served on multiple national and local boards and committees and is currently serving on the NCAA Division III Management Council, Olympic Sports Committee, and the Committee on Women’s Athletics.
 She previously was elected to serve on the NACWAA Board of Directors, chaired the NACWAA Awards Committee, and served as the West Regional Representative to the National Association of Collegiate Director's of Athletics (NACDA) Executive Committee.
 Soriero also completed a term of service with the NCAA Women’s Basketball Rules Committee.

-Soriero has received numerous honors during her distinguished career, including being named as the 2012 Division III Administrator of the Year by NACWAA.
-As a coach, she was recognized by the American Women’s Sports Foundation as the Northeast Regional Coach of the Year as well as an All-American coach for three consecutive seasons.
-As the coach at the University of Pennsylvania, she was twice named Philadelphia Big Five Coach of the Year.
+Soriero, who has received numerous honors during her distinguished career, was recently named a 2014-15 Division III Under Armour Athletics Director of the Year recipient by NACDA.
+She has also been honored as the 2012 Division III Administrator of the Year by NACWAA.
+As a coach, she was recognized by the American Women’s Sports Foundation as the Northeast Regional Coach of the Year, was an All-American coach for three consecutive seasons and was twice named the Philadelphia Big Five Coach of the Year during her time at the University of Pennsylvania.
 While at what is now Philadelphia University, her teams made a number of post-season appearances including the NCAA Division II Final Four in 1986.
 As an administrator, Soriero was nominated for the "Sportswoman of Colorado" award, and named one of “Philadelphia's 40 Defining Women”.